AlexMaitland/general-knowledge-quiz/README.md

   4. Go to "Settings" which is found on the right hand side of the tab.
   5. On the left hand side select pages & select the main branch as the source.
   6. Once the main branch has been selected, the page should refresh with details of the deployment including the unique URL.
+  7. The page can be found using the following link:

 ## **CREDITS**